The policy was last updated on Saturday 2nd March 2019.

 Visitor comments may be checked through an automated spam detection service.

-The TV Room is hosted on servers based within the European Union.
+This site is hosted on servers based within the European Union.

-The TV Room is committed to ensuring that this website is secure.
+Showreel/The TV Room is committed to ensuring that this website is secure.
 We have implemented a number of security measures to protect the website from unauthorised access.
 We continue to review security procedures on a regular basis.

 This website utilises functionality provided by open source solutions and third party suppliers.
 We will only utilise functionality which has been subject to stringent quality control and security checks.
 We take great care to ensure that any potential security risks are addressed.
 Where software updates for open source/third party products are released, we will apply those updates within a 24-hour period.